pritpalcodes/CodeRaiders-Tally-Codebrewers-24/README.md

 - **Problems**: Contains JSON files that store coding problems and test cases.
 - **Outputs**: Stores the outputs generated after code execution.
 - **Scripts**:
-  - `addProblems.js`: Script for adding new problems to the platform.
   - `executeCodeFile.js`: Executes the user-submitted code against provided test cases.
   - `generateCodeFile.js`: Generates the code file from the user's input.